christopherhuntley/is135-docs/StagUpBootstrap/Part6.md

   </div>
   ```

-* At apparently random intermediate widths, the investor profile grid seems to get weird gaps.
+* **Problem:** At apparently random intermediate widths, the investor profile grid seems to get weird gaps.
   ![](images/part6s4c.png)

-  Solution: The cause is the varying heights of the thumbnails.
+  **Solution:**  The cause is the varying heights of the thumbnails.
 This is actually [a common problem](http://stackoverflow.com/questions/24590222/bootstrap-3-grid-with-different-height-in-each-item-is-it-solvable-using-only).
 The easiest solution is to make all of the thumbnail paragraphs the same minimum height.

   ```css
   #investors .thumbnail p {